robpegurri/ns3-rt/README.md

 - **Deterministic Wireless Channel Simulations** using the GPU-accelerated RT module in Sionna.
 - **Fully Customizable Scenario in Sionna** with the possibility of chosing object meshes, materials (more details about scenes [available here](https://nvlabs.github.io/sionna/api/rt.html)) and antennas.
 - **Seamless Mobility Syncronization** between ns-3 Nodes and their correspondent mesh in Sionna.
+- **Possibility to run Sionna and ns-3 on two different machines** for example with Sionna in a GPU-powered server farm to reduce computation times

 ## Installation

 ns-3 and Sionna are two separated entities able to communicate with each other via an UDP network socket.
 For this reason, the installation consists in two steps:

 ### 1. Installing ns3-rt